 <meta http-equiv="Expires" content="0" />

-- Open the dedicated web page on your computer (in this example your computer located in the living room) and pin the browser tab.
-Once complete, each time a browser is opened it will open the dedicated page with TraceMyIP tracker will will record the current IP, time and any IP changes that might have occurred.
+- Open the dedicated web page on your computer (in this example your computer is located in the living room) and pin the browser tab.
+Once complete, each time a browser is opened it will open the dedicated page with TraceMyIP tracker will record the current IP, time, and any IP changes that might have occurred.

-With the steps above, it would be feasible to track devices IP changes, the boot time of each computer’s browser and keep the long term logs of each computer usage.
+With the steps above, it would be feasible to track devices’ IP changes, and the boot time of each computer’s browser and keep the long-term logs of each computer’s usage.